-Thomas is a Director based in London within Protiviti’s IT Consulting practise.
+Tom is a Managing Director based in London and leads our UK Technology Consulting practice, which includes our security and privacy services.
 He joined Protiviti in 2004 to help launch the UK business, having previously worked at one of the ‘Big 4’ firms in their Technology Risk division.
-Tom has considerable experience providing IT Consulting solutions to large global financial services clients.
-He is also responsible for leading Protiviti’s global account activities for a top 10 global bank.
-Tom specialises in leading large, global security and IT risk programmes and assessing and enhancing programme governance structures to ensure business objectives can be met efficiently and effectively, within organisational constraints.
-Tom also specialises in identity and access management, IT security, IT governance, IT risk management, end user computing, and project risk management.
+Tom has considerable experience providing technology consulting solutions to large global clients across multiple industries and specialises in leading large security, privacy and IT risk programmes and assessing and enhancing programme governance structures to ensure business objectives can be met efficiently and effectively, within organisational constraints.
+Tom also specialises in the GDPR, cyber security, PCI DSS, identity and access management, IT governance, IT risk management, end user computing, and project risk management.

 - Security Policy Framework: Tom led a project to design and document an IT and Information Security policy framework at a global services company.
-The policies were based on industry good practises, including the CESG ‘10 steps to cyber security’.
+The policies were based on industry good practices, including the CESG ‘10 steps to cyber security’.
 The policies used an innovative structure that Tom’s team designed, which catered for executive stakeholders and IT users across the Group.
-The CIO and IT leadership team provided very positive feedback and the policies were implemented globally.
+The CIO and IT leadership team provided very positive feedback.

 - Cyber Security Review: Tom led a comprehensive business-risk focused cyber security assessment at a global commodity trading firm.
 He worked with senior management stakeholders across the business to understand and explore key business risk scenarios of concern, their points of dependency on IT systems and information, their potential impact to the business and their likelihood based on the current state of the security control environment.
 Tom also worked with the business to understand their risk appetite relative to these risk scenarios.
 The top-down risk assessment was enriched with a bottom-up assessment of their security control environment, using the CESG ‘10 Steps to Cyber Security’ framework as a benchmark.